codeforamerica/ohanapi.org/README.md

   - Type `grunt watch` to compile the SASS into CSS when it changes.

-  - Type `grunt development` to compile the project into a `www`.
+  - Type `grunt development` to compile the project into a `www` directory.
 This directory is what will be deployed to the `gh-pages` branch in the production task.

   - Type `grunt clean` to remove the `www` directory.